 Some team members engage in more productive conversations when managers pinpoint the issues.
 But it’s important to avoid pigeon holding the discussion to the manager’s ideas.

 Treat this as an opportunity to understand what is going on with the team member’s work life.
 Be empathetic and respond thoughtfully.
 Even if you don’t have solutions yet to any of their challenges, assure them you’ll work together to find one.

 Ask About Goals, Challenges and Frustrations

-1-on-1s are not status update meetings.
+1 on 1 meetings are not status update meetings.
 But make smart use of project discussions to elicit better responses from direct reports.
 That will get them started in the right direction.